fluxninja/aperture/docs/content/get-started/installation/agent/bare_metal.md

 ## Download {#agent-download}

-The Aperture Agent can be installed using packages made for your system's package manager like `dpkg` or `rpm`.
+The Aperture Agent can be installed using packages made for your system's package manager, like `dpkg` or `rpm`.

-To install Aperture Agent, first download package for your manager from [Releases Page](https://github.com/fluxninja/aperture/releases/latest).
+To install Aperture Agent, first download the package for your manager from the [Releases Page](https://github.com/fluxninja/aperture/releases/latest).

-Alternatively download it using following script:
+Alternatively, download it using the following script:

 ```mdx-code-block
 export const DownloadScript = ({children, packager, arch, archSeparator, versionSeparator, component}) => (